Strict linear prices in non-convex European day-ahead electricity markets: Results

 \subsection{Bid Cut Heuristic}

 The tests are based on a branch-and-cut version of the Bid Cut Heuristic.
-In at least 38\% of the tests the bid selection is optimal and the gap averages 1.926\e{-6}.
-Only in 4\% of the cases, the solution could be improved and in the average there are only 4.65 PRBs leading to a potentially higher overall acceptance of clearing prices/decisions.
+In at least 38\% of the tests the absolute gap is smaller than one euro cent.
+The average relative gap amounts to 1.926\e{-6}.
+In 96\% of the cases, the solutions found by the Bid Cut Heuristic could not be outperformed by any other algorithm of the test.
+On average there are only 4.65 PRBs leading to a potentially higher overall acceptance of the prices and executed quantities.
 The most important property of the algorithm however is its running time which averages to only 4.1 seconds.
-The maximum computing time was 1.1 minute and so clearing within the 10 minutes is easy possible.
-Moreover, due to being able to complete the process before the time limit is reached the results are reproducible on other machines\footnote{Reproducible prices are crucial for market transparency and confidence}.
+The maximum computing time was 1.1 minute and so clearing within the 10 minutes is easily possible.
+Moreover, due to being able to compute the solution way before the time limit is reached the auction can also be run on different machines with identical results.
+This would not be possible if the process would be stopped by the time limit as in this case the actual performance of the machine would potentially impact the computed prices.
+Note that reproduction of prices is crucial for market transparency and confidence and an algorithm that is terminated by a time limit is less suited for market clearing as the results can be influenced by side effects like CPU load that is generated by other processes.